zorua98741/PS3-Rich-Presence-for-Discord/README.md

 ### Using your own images
 If you would like to have complete control over what images are used per game, you must create your own Discord developer application over at https://discord.com/developers/applications.

-Once created, copy the "APPLICATION ID" from the developer portal paste it as to replace the current string next to "ID: " in the external config file "PS3RPDconfig.txt".
+Once created, copy the "APPLICATION ID" from the developer portal and paste it as to replace the current string next to "ID: " in the external config file "PS3RPDconfig.txt".
 Alertnatively, if you are using the .py file, you can replace the value of line 26 "self.client_id = ".

 You will now be able to add your own art assets in the developer portal under "Rich Presence > Art Assets".
 Note that the name of the art assets uploaded must be the same as whatever is output from "validate(): " when that specific game is open.